programmer2514/UE3FoxModFixer-win64/README.md

 ### Have fun!

 ### WARNING!
-This program will only work on Windows and has only been tested on Windows 10
+Releases of this program will only work on Windows 10 64-bit
+If you want to use this program on another system, you will have to rebuild/modify it with Microsoft Visual Studio 2017 or similar